 Table of Contents

 According to the tracking of HighStakesDB based on the hands played, Phil Ivey is the top on their list of big poker winners.
-Phil Ivey Net Worth is $110-$150 Million.
+Phil Ivey Net Worth is $90 to $100 Million as of 2018.
 Till date, Phil has earned more than $19,500,000 in live tournaments.

 Phil Ivey’s real net worth would also need his equity in homes, cars and business interests included.
 For example, Ivey owns a home in Cabo Mexico and one on the golf course in Las Vegas.
 As per some resources, he also owns a Mercedes McLaren and two Rolls Royce ‘Phantoms’.